The day everyone showers me with attention, compliments, and permission to drink at 9 AM I announce the winner of my latest giveaway!

 Want to win a copy of Shawn’s bestselling book, “The Happiness Advantage”?
 Simply leave a comment below describing a funny (or otherwise noteworthy) run-in with a miserable bastard!

 (…What?
 That’s positive!
 That’s funny!
 I totally get what this book is about!)

 I’ll [entirely subjectively] pick an entrant to receive of a copy of the book and announce the winner next week!
 Contest ends MIDNIGHT EST on Sunday, March 15, 2015.
 Open to awesome people worldwide.

+Disclaimer: I was not given any incentive, monetary or otherwise, to write this.
 I am just bored waiting for Shawn Achor to accept a second wife.
 I seriously love Shawn Achor, and this book.